ahmetozlu/android_power_monitor/README.md

-# SPEM
+# SPPM
-The Smart Phone Energy Meter (SPEM) hardware provide a robust energy measurement solution for mobile devices.
+The Smart Phone Power Monitor (SPPM) hardware provide a robust energy measurement solution for mobile devices.
 It can analyze the energy on any device that uses up to a Lithium-Ion Battery.
-Electrical engineers and software developers can utilize the SPEM hardware to optimize the design and analyze the performance of their mobile devices.
+Electrical engineers and software developers can utilize the SPPM hardware to optimize the design and analyze the performance of their mobile devices.
 For technical details check the related [medium post](https://medium.com/@ahmetozlu93/designing-and-developing-smartphone-power-monitor-hardware-61eb5a3ee0ce).

 ## Quick Demo
 <p align="center">